THE 10 EVENTS

 Changes to the Olympic sailing programme.
 The 49er FX is introduced for women, as is the Nacra 17 mixed event, on a 2-person catamaran.
 The keelboat events for men (Star) and women (Elliot) are dropped.

 The pioneer.
 4 consecutive Olympic gold medals, in Firefly (1948) and Finn (1952, 1956, 1960).
 A remarkable 8 Olympic appearances between 1948 and 1988.
 In 1984, at the age of 56, he finished 4th in Tornado with his daughter Trine.
 An 11-time world champion in 7 different types of boat.

 - Valentin Mankin (USSR/Ukraine)

 The all-rounder.
-He is the only man to win 3 gold medals in 3 different boats.
-In 1968, he won the Olympic title in the Finn category, four years later, he was also champion in Tempest and finally in 1980, he picked up a third gold in Star.
-He also picked up an Olympic silver medal at the 1976 Montreal Games in the Tempest event.
+He remains the only sailor to have won 3 gold medals in 3 different classes.
+In 1968, he won the Olympic title in Finn, before taking gold in Tempest (1972) and Star (1980).
+He also picked up a silver medal in Tempest at Montreal 1976.

 The greatest.
 4 gold medals at consecutive Games between 2000 and 2012 (1 in Laser, 3 in Finn).
 He also took Olympic silver in Laser in 1996.
 A 10-time world champion, knighted in 2013, Sir Ben is also one of the rare Olympic champions to have won the America's Cup (in 2013, with the boat Oracle Team USA).